-I built Sixi AI to learn what it actually takes to red-team agentic AI in production.
-46 autonomous attack agents execute 330+ techniques against any REST, MCP, A2A, or WebSocket endpoint — and every finding maps to EU AI Act articles, OWASP LLM Top 10, and MITRE ATLAS, shipping with the concrete patch that closes it.
+A demo of what it takes to red-team agentic AI in production.
+46 autonomous attack agents run 330+ techniques against any REST, MCP, A2A, or WebSocket endpoint, and every finding ships with the concrete patch that closes it.

 0